microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-00.md

 ### View the Sample Application

-Once the applications are deployed, you will see a link to a web sites running on port 8081.
+Once the applications are deployed, you will see a link to a websites running on port 8081.
 In Azure Cloud Shell, these are clickable links.
 Otherwise, you can cut and paste the URL in your web browser.

 ```bash
       Pizzeria app on MySQL is ready at http://some_ip_address:8081/pizzeria